Also known as AMD (Age-Related Macular Degeneration).

 Dry Form of Macular Degeneration

 “Dry” signs of AMD include the accumulation of drusen (small yellow-white lumps) on the undersurface of the retina, loss of cells in the macula, and deterioration of the pigmented cells under the retina.
 Dry degeneration comprises 80% to 95% of macular degeneration.
 Mild forms of dry AMD cause little or no visual effects, but severe dry AMD may lead to blindness.
-There currently is no known treatment to slow or stop the changes that occur with dry AMD.
-Many studies (A.R.E.D.S.1 and others) have shown a benefit for the intake of dietary micronutrients.
-The AREDS 2 analysis is currently evaluating additional micronutrients, and the full results will not be known for some time.
+There are currently new treatments for a subset of dry macular degeneration, but the results have not been overly promising.
+There is constant active research in this field.
+We expect to have better treatments for dry AMD in the coming years.
+Many studies have shown a benefit for the intake of dietary micronutrients.
+The AREDS 2 analysis has been shown to be more beneficial than AREDS 1, so we recommend the updated formula.
 Consumption of spinach or other green leafy vegetables, naturally colored foods rich in lutein and zeaxanthine (carrots, squash, bell peppers), and omega 3 fatty acids may help delay AMD as well.
+Smoking cessation is a key step, also.

-The”wet” form of AMD is also known as neovascular or exudative.
+The ”wet” form of AMD is also known as neovascular or exudative.
 Between 5% and 20% of all people with AMD have this form, and they may experience a more rapid loss of vision.
 In the wet form of AMD, new blood vessels develop beneath the retina in a layer of tissue called the choroid and grow into the macula.
 This process is called choroidal neovascularization, and the vascular network is called a choroidal neovascular membrane.
 Generally, the new blood vessels develop at the outer edge of the macula and extend inward toward the center of the macula.
 These abnormal vessels leak serum and blood.
 These fluids accumulate under the retina and separate the retina from the underlying layer, creating a localized retinal detachment.
 The retinal cells in the affected area do not function normally.
 This phenomenon causes central vision to become distorted, straight lines become wavy or crooked, and, eventually, a blind spot usually develops in the central vision.
-Wet AMD often causes scarring of the central retina with an associated loss of central vision.
+When advanced, wet et AMD can cause scarring of the central retina with an associated loss of central vision.
 As with dry macular degeneration, peripheral vision is rarely affected.

 Severe wet macular degeneration showing blood accumulated below the retina